2017 Ford Shelby GT350 Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Ford Shelby GT350 Prices - How Much is a Ford Shelby GT350?

-To avoid overpaying on a new Ford Shelby GT350, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Ford Shelby GT350, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Color changes have been made as well.
 The Competitive Orange and Deep Blue Impact have been replaced by Lightning Blue, Grabber Blue, and Ruby Red Metallic.

 The audio system in the Electronics, R Electronics, and Convenience Packages all have upgrades from seven to nine speakers

 There are only two available styles, the Shelby GT350 and the GT350R.
 Both are rear wheel drive.
 Each vehicle comes with a standard a 5.2-L Ti-VCT engine with a Flat Plane Crank, which is paired with a 6-speed manual transmission.

 For both the GT350 and GT350R (which are two-door coupes), there are a number of upgrades available for these trims.
 Upgrade package options include the Electronics, R Electronics, Convenience, and Track Packages.

 Engine options, aside from the standard 5.2-L, include a 5.0-L Ti-VCT V8, 2.3-L EcoBoost, and 3.7-L Ti-VCT V6.
 Transmission options include the standard 6-speed manual, a 6-speed select shift automatic, and a TREMEC 6-speed manual transmission.